-I'm going to tell you something I probably shouldn't, since I'm a developer at a software development company (please don't fire me Mikel!): I believe the actual code that we give to our clients is one of the least important things that we deliver to our clients.
+I'm going to tell you something I probably shouldn't, since I'm a developer at a software development company (please don't fire me Mikel!): In my opinion, the actual code that we give to our clients is one of the least important things that we deliver to our clients.

 Managing and defining requirements

-At reinteractive, we help you break down the higher-level brief into smaller tasks and arrange them in a logical order, such as allowing users to sign in, sending out confirmation emails to customers, or allowing admins to update customer details.
-By doing this, we vigorously flesh out exactly what needs to be done, coming up with a plan of what will be done, and in what order of priority
+Often, clients will come to us with a very high-level brief, something like "We need an app to help us manage our clients."
+That's a perfectly valid end result, but you can't simply will something like that into existence; you need to get there incrementally.
+At reinteractive, we help you break down the higher-level brief into smaller tasks and arrange them in a logical order, such as allowing users to sign in, sending out confirmation emails, allowing admins to update customer details, etc. By doing this, both you and us are really fleshing out what exactly needs to be done, coming up with a plan of what will be done and in which order.

 Most companies will have a preferred tool for this.
 We use Pivotal, some use Trello, others use Post-It notes on a whiteboard.
 But it's the same idea for each: each task gets written into a ticket, and arranged into a backlog.
-You can arrange the tasks into columns like "To Do", "In Progress", "Ready for Test", and so on, which the team maintains throughout the project.
+You can then have columns like "To Do", "In Progress", "Ready for Test", and so on, that the team maintains throughout the project.

-Just by doing this, we avoid a number of problems that tend to plague software projects.
-Advantages include:
+Just by doing this, we avoid a number of problems that tend to come up during software projects:

 - The higher-level end result has been turned into a list of deliverable tasks.

-- By working on small tasks rather than large ones (think one day rather than a few months), our developers can deliver new features daily (or multiple times a week, at least), which you can view and test.
-Compare this to waiting a few months for the entire project to be done before you get to review anything.
+- By working on small tasks rather than large ones (think one day rather than a few months), our developers can deliver new features to you daily (or multiple times a week, at least), which you can then view and test, rather than having to wait a few months for the entire project to be done before receiving anything to play with.

 - By sorting many small tasks into an ordered backlog, the team is essentially forced to consider the priority of each task.
-This means critical tasks get dragged to the top, and the superfluous 'nice-to-haves' naturally float to the bottom.
+This means critical tasks get dragged to the top, and the superfluous "nice-to-haves" naturally float to the bottom.
 That doesn't mean they won't get done; just that they won't get done before the critical and high-value tasks.
 This is especially important if you are on a budget.
-You don't want to waste time and money on low-value tasks when you still have high-value tasks remaining to be done.
+You don't want to be wasting time and money on low-value tasks when there are high-value ones still to do.

 Regular meetings and communication